luquelab/GoldSim/results/Paper_Viralization/Viralization_Paper.md

 ### Caveats

-Binary classifications are easily interpretable, but they are also arbitrary (where do we put the line?)
+Binary classifications are easily interpretable, but they are also arbitrary in where to put the line.
+Also, they could miss intermediate classifications.

 We have not considered other factors that could influence ecosystems.
-In other words, two ecosystems that are equally viralized or microbialized can be very different
+In other words, two ecosystems that are equally viralized or microbialized can be very different from each other due to multitude of biotic or abiotic factors.